CALL FOR RESEARCH DEVELOPMENT PARTNERSHIPS

-This page brings together a series of helpful resources about the call, including: a short video intro from Professor Andrew Chitty, a list of over 1,000 potential collaborators, a glossary, FAQ and videos from our London briefing event and Head of BBC R&D, Adrian Woolard.
+This page brings together details of the projects funded plus a series of helpful resources about the call, including: a short video intro from Professor Andrew Chitty, a list of over 1,000 potential collaborators, a glossary, FAQ and videos from our London briefing event and Head of BBC R&D, Adrian Woolard.

 - address 3 theme challenges

 - grants up to £75k FECFully Economically Costed, see call docs for further details

 - include industry partners